Impact of Metal Cation on Chiral Properties of 2D Halide Perovskites: Introduction

 To achieve such chiral distortions, the metal halide octahedra are strained through the packing of the chiral cations.
 In the absence of such strain, the metal halide octahedra have a high symmetry~\cite{fuStereochemicalExpressionNs22021}, which prohibits chirality~\cite{janaOrganictoinorganicStructuralChirality2020}.
 Tin halide perovskites commonly display a lower symmetry, as \ch{Sn^{2+}} ions have a prominent stereochemically active lone pair, which can break the octahedral symmetry of the halide positions surrounding the tin ion~\cite{swainsonOrientationalOrderingTilting2010, swiftLonePairStereochemistryInduces2023}.
 Even when such distortions are not present in the static structure, a dynamic off-centering of the \ch{Sn} cations within the metal halide octahedra can take place, an effect called \textit{emphanisis}~\cite{fabiniDynamicStereochemicalActivity2016, lauritaChemicalTuningDynamic2017}.

 In contrast, such local distortions are generally absent in lead-based analogues, as the lone pair on \ch{Pb^{2+}} ions is significantly less stereochemically active~\cite{fuStereochemicalExpressionNs22021}.
 While research on metal cation off-centering has mostly focused on three-dimensional (3D) perovskites, there is increasing evidence that similar symmetry breaking also occurs in 2D perovskites~\cite{mariaEvidenceLonePair2024}.
-In particular, recent work on chiral 2D perovskites, \smbamix{}, has shown that static structural distortions strongly affect the local geometry~\cite{luHighlyDistortedChiral2020}, where \smbasn{} exhibits a markedly greater symmetry breaking compared to \smbapb{}.
+In particular, recent work on chiral 2D perovskites, \smbamix{}, has shown that structural distortions strongly affect the local geometry, where \smbasn{} exhibits a markedly greater symmetry breaking compared to \smbapb{}~\cite{luHighlyDistortedChiral2020}.

-Given the tendency of \ch{Sn} halide octahedra to distort, it is sensible to ask whether this intrinsic structural instability can aid in boosting chirality.
+Given the tendency of \ch{Sn} halide octahedra to distort, combined with the effect it has on the optoelectronic properties~\cite{fortinoAtomisticModelingMetal2023}, it is sensible to ask whether this intrinsic structural instability can aid in boosting chirality.
 To answer this question, we systematically investigate the static and dynamic chirality in chiral 2D perovskites with varying metal cation compositions (i.e. \mbamix{}).
 First, we quantify static octahedral distortions and structural chirality, using descriptors developed in earlier work~\cite{polsTemperatureDependentChiralityHalide2024}.
 Next, we explore dynamic chirality, specifically its temperature dependence, by means of molecular dynamics (MD) simulations with on-the-fly machine-learning force fields (MLFFs), trained on data obtained from density functional theory (DFT) calculations.
 Finally, we analyze the lattice vibrations to resolve phonon chirality and assess the phonon angular momentum under a thermal gradient.

 Our results give rise to several conclusions.
 Replacing \ch{Pb} by \ch{Sn} indeed substantially distorts the metal halide octahedra, but the effect of this substitution on the structural chirality is much smaller.
 The effect of temperature on the chirality is similar for \ch{Sn}- and \ch{Pb}-based perovskites.
 The low-energy phonon modes in \smbasn{} exhibit substantially greater chirality than those in \smbapb{}, confirming that \ch{Sn} substitution enhances dynamic chirality.
 However, the angular momentum generated during heat transport is larger in the \ch{Pb}-based perovskite because, in \smbasn{}, chiral acoustic and optical phonon contributions largely cancel out, while in \smbapb{} the acoustic modes dominate.